Skip to content

 If you have a disability, apply for a disabled persons bus pass to take advantage of free travel on buses anywhere in England and half fares on some local trains.

-If your Durham County Council issued bus pass for the England national concessionary travel scheme (ENCTS) expires on 30 June, we will automatically send you a new one.
-However, if your address or name has changed since you received your current pass, please contact us.
+If the bus pass we issue you for the England national concessionary travel scheme (ENCTS) expires on 30 June, we will automatically send you a new one.
+However, if your address or name has changed since you received your current pass, please Contact Transport Services.

 If your details have not changed there is no need to do anything.